-- 10.1 Any contributions towards the Ownership element of B-BBEE made by Multinationals, in terms of this Statement, are measurable against the value of their operations in the Republic of South Africa. - 10.2 In calculating their Ownership score, Multinationals and South African Multinationals must apply the Exclusion Principle to any portion of the business value of their South African operations gained from non-South African sources.
-A Standard Valuation Method must be used to determine the value of the South African operations. - 10.3 In calculating their Ownership score Multinationals may recognise sales of Equity Instruments in non-South African companies to Black people on the following basis: - 10.3.1 the non-South African company and the Multinational in South Africa must form part of the same chain of ownership and be owned by the same ultimate parent company; and - 10.3.2 the transaction must comply with South African exchange control requirements; and - 10.3.3 the percentage of the value of the Equity Instruments (i.e. in the Non-South African company) sold to or held by South African Black people in the non-South African company to the value of the Multinational based in South Africa represents the recognisable Black claim to Economic Interest; and - 10.3.4 the percentage of Exercisable Voting Rights ceded to the buyers of the Equity Instruments in the Multinational represents the recognisable Black right to Exercisable Voting Rights; and - 10.3.5 The rights of Ownership in the Equity Instruments are comparable to rights that would have accrued to Black people had the Equity Instrument been held in the Multinational in South Africa.
+- 10.1 Any contributions towards the Ownership Element of B-BBEE made by Applicants, in terms of this Statement, are measurable against the value of their operations in the Republic of South Africa. - 10.2 In calculating Ownership points awarded, Applicants must apply the Exclusion Principle to any portion of the business value of their South African operations gained from non-South African sources.
+A Standard Valuation Method must be used to determine the value of the South African operations. - 10.3 In calculating Ownership points awarded, Applicants may recognise sales of Equity Instruments in non-South African companies to Black people on the following basis: - 10.3.1 the non-South African company and the Applicant in South Africa must form part of the same chain of ownership and be owned by the same ultimate parent company; and - 10.3.2 the transaction must comply with South African exchange control requirements; and - 10.3.3 the percentage of the value of the Equity Instruments (i.e. in the non-South African company) sold to or held by South African Black people in the non-